mikrono/tModLoaderWiki_kr_ko/tModLoader-guide-for-players.md

 ## Steam Installation
 To install [tModLoader](https://store.steampowered.com/app/1281930/tModLoader) on Steam, you need to own [Terraria](https://store.steampowered.com/app/105600/Terraria) on Steam.
 Simply browse for [tModLoader](https://store.steampowered.com/app/1281930/tModLoader/) on Steam and install it.
 The tModLoader installation will exist alongside the vanilla installation, allowing you to play both vanilla and modded without the hassle of reinstalling vanilla.
+If you are using family share and it is not installing, you can read the manual install instructions below.

 ### How to uninstall?
 Simply right-click tModLoader -> Manage -> Uninstall.
 Your vanilla install will be unharmed.

 ## Manual Installation
-This installation is necessary for players who have purchased Terraria from GOG.
+This installation is necessary for players who have purchased Terraria from GOG or who can't get Steam Family Share to work.

 Installing tModLoader is relatively easy.